 Rialto Beach is yet another slice of paradise in the Olympic National Park.
 Here you’ll enjoy a magnificent coastline full of driftwood, tide pools, and sea stacks.
-In order to fully enjoy the beach visit during low tide, and if you’re looking to visit the famous hole in the wall you’ll have to hike for 4 miles.
+In order to fully enjoy the beach visit during low tide, and if you’re looking to visit the famous hole in the wall you’ll have to hike for four miles.
 (But just think of it as a stroll on the beach, rather than a hike).
 If you’re a wildlife photographer, this beautiful place is the spot for you!

 Located between Ruby Beach and the Kalaloch Lodge, you’ll find this stunning place.
-Kalaloch stretch is filled with incredible tide pools teeming with life.
+The Kalaloch stretch is filled with incredible tide pools teeming with life.

 8. Second Beach (La Push Beaches)